zalyoung/gitlab-handbook/content/handbook/hiring/candidate-faq/_index.md

 ### Interview Process FAQs

 {{% details summary="How to request for a reasonable accommodation" %}}
 At GitLab, we are committed to fostering an inclusive environment where everyone has the opportunity to contribute.
-After connecting with a recruiter, applicants who move forward in the hiring process will have the opportunity to request reasonable accommodations to ensure a positive and equitable interview experience.
+After connecting with a Recruiter, applicants who move forward in the hiring process will have the opportunity to request reasonable accommodations to ensure a positive and equitable interview experience.

 When providing your availability for interviews, you’ll receive a link to a form where you can share any accommodation needs.
 Our Candidate Experience team, in collaboration with your Recruiter, will review your request and work with you to address your needs.
 Examples of accommodations may include but are not limited to:
 	•	Closed captioning for video interviews.
-	•	Additional time for technical interviews.
+	•	Additional time for technical or assesment based interviews.
 	•	Accessible formats for interview materials.

 We are here to support you every step of the way and ensure an inclusive and seamless experience.